Haplogroup D-CTS3946: Origins

-A genetic study by Hallast et al. 2020 on ancient and modern haplogroups using a phylogenetic analysis of haplogroup C, D and FT sequences, including very rare deep-rooting lineages (such as D0/D2 sampled by Haber et al. 2019) argues, taking the "rare deep-rooted D0" into account, that the initial splits within haplogroup CT (ancestor of DE) occurred in Africa.
-They also argue that phylogeographic analyses of ancient and present-day non-African Y chromosomes, all point to East/Southeast Asia as the origin 55,000–50,000 years ago of all known surviving non-African male lineages (apart from recent migrants) soon after an initial 70-55,000 year ago migration from Africa of basal haplogroup D and other basal y-lineages.
+Hallast et al. (2020), on ancient and modern haplogroups using a phylogenetic analysis of haplogroup C, D and FT sequences, including very rare deep-rooting lineages (such as D0/D2 sampled by Haber et al. 2019) argues, taking the "rare deep-rooted D0" into account, that the initial splits within haplogroup CT (ancestor of DE) occurred in Africa.
+They also argue that phylogeographic analyses of ancient and present-day non-African Y chromosomes, all point to East/Southeast Asia as the origin 55,000–50,000 years ago of all known surviving non-African male lineages (apart from recent migrants) soon after an initial 70–55,000 year ago migration from Africa of basal haplogroup D and other basal y-lineages.
 They argue that these lineages then rapidly expanded across Eurasia, later diversified in southeast Asia and then expanded westwards around 55–50,000 years ago, replacing other local lineages within Eurasia, and conclude that haplogroup D (as D-M174) then underwent rapid expansions within Eastern-Eurasian populations and consists of 5 different branches which formed about 45,000 years ago.
 They find that these haplogroups currently have their greatest diversity in Eastern Eurasia (east/southeast Asia).
-Tibeto-Burmese populations of East and Southeast Asia were found to have the highest amount of diversity.
+Tibeto-Burmese populations of East and Southeast Asia were found to have the highest amount of diversity of D-M174.